chevron arrow icon

 Step 1: Get Your Gear Ready

 Having all your pumping supplies neatly organized and within reach is key to a smooth, stress-free pumping session.
 Lay out your pump motor, bottles or milk collectors, flanges (the cone-shaped breast shields), tubing, power cord, if applicable, and any other accessories your particular pump requires-do NOT forget those duckbills.
 Also, ensure that you wash your hands with soap and that all the gear is clean.
+Use my free flange ruler to help you measure!

 Step 2: Make Sure Your Flanges Fit